RHEcosystemAppEng/amq-cob/readme.md

 _The setup is tested using JMeter._

+## Intra-region and inter-region VPC connectivity
+_**Transit Gateway** is used to establish connectivity between the VPCs, in the same region as well as between different regions._

 ## Directories that are part of this repo:
 * ansible
   * Contains Ansible config to automatically setup/start/stop AMQ brokers / Interconnect routers / NAS etc.